I Will Fear No Evil: Writing

 Heinlein suffered from life-threatening peritonitis after completing the first draft of this novel.
 He remained ill for the next two years and the book is thought to have been published without his usual editing and polish.

-Accolades
+Reception

 The novel was voted the ninth best science fiction novel of 1970 by readers of Locus magazine.

+Alexei Panshin writes: "It is a sad thing for a writer to see the decline of a man like Heinlein. [...]
+There is no generous way to put it—I Will Fear No Evil is a very bad book.
+It is clumsy, self-indulgent, shallow and boring."

+Baird Searles says that the book is "generally regarded as his least successful novel (to put it kindly)."

+Kirkus Reviews says, "As nearly as we could determine between the points, hither, thither and whither our mind was wandering, this is very little science and very little fiction by an author who has done a great deal under that umbrella of the sky."